-The general manager is responsible for determining non-senior staff positions within the organisation structure of the council but must do so in consultation with the governing body.
+The general manager is responsible for determining positions within the organisation structure of the council but must do so in consultation with the governing body.

 The Act requires the positions within the organisation structure of the council to be determined to give effect to the priorities identified in the council's community strategic plan and delivery program.